-After you've completed the application process and upon acceptance, you will be sent information about the Online Enrollment packet to be completed via Family Portal.
-Once you've completed the enrollment packet and selected your classes, you are considered fully enrolled.
+After completing the application process and upon acceptance, you will be sent information about the Online Enrollment packet to be completed via Family Portal.
+Once you have completed the enrollment packet and selected your classes, you are considered fully enrolled.